11 January 2022

 This typically takes from a couple of days to a week from lodging the papers, but the court can accommodate greater urgency where the need is demonstrated.

 Availability of Injunctive Relief on an Ex Parte Basis

 Injunctive relief can be obtained on an ex parte basis if two conditions are satisfied:

-1. There must be strong grounds for proceeding ex parte, which usually require the applicant to demonstrate that notice of the injunction would prompt the action the injunction is intended to restrain, or that there is a need for extreme speed.
+- There must be strong grounds for proceeding ex parte, which usually require demonstration that notice of the injunction would prompt the action it is intended to restrain, or that there is a need for extreme speed.

 Liability for Damages for the Applicant

 An applicant for injunctive relief in Jersey may be held liable for damages suffered by the respondent.